HackYourFuture/React/documentation/homework/W2-homework.md

 # Homework Week 2

+## Review

+Watch my video on how to make a [todo app from scratch using React](https://youtu.be/vLTtAT-DXzQ).
+Follow along at your own pace to reinforce the concepts we learned in class.

+## Contacts App

 We're going to build an application where we can list our contacts, and search/edit/create them.

 * [Contacts App Demo](https://hyf-contacts.netlify.com/).